vaunakiller/openmw-vr/docs/source/manuals/openmw-vr/common-problems.rst

         If there is none, then OpenMW-VR has not added support for your controller yet.

 :Fix 1:
     Write your own profile.
-Consult the openxr spec for the exact interction profile Path, extension name, and available action paths.
+Consult the openxr spec for the exact interaction profile Path, extension name, and available action paths.
 Feel free to send me this profile, either in an issue or a MR.

 :Fix 2: